upbound/docs/content/xp-arch-framework/building-apis/building-apis-xrds.md

 #### Inputs belong in spec.properties.parameters

-All of the inputs you want to provide as part of your API belong in your XRD's `spec.properties.parameters` stanza.
+All of the inputs you want to provide as part of your API belong in your XRD's `spec.properties.parameters` stanza, as seen in the example below.

-{{< expand "An example XRD with a 'storageGB' input defined" >}}
 ```yaml
 apiVersion: apiextensions.crossplane.io/v1
 kind: CompositeResourceDefinition